Using the Run action

 - Optional: Select the Delay between repetitions option and enter the delay time in the Minutes and Seconds fields.

-Select the Upon error, start next repetition
+Select the Upon error continue with next repetition or action in

 For alternative error-handling options, use actions from the Error handler package.